Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 World Spay Day and & Feline Fix By Five Months

 Spay neuter pets?
-February 28, 2023 is World Spay Day!
+February is Feline Fix By Five Month!
 Kittens and puppies and litters, oh my!
 If you conduct a feline fix by five months, you’ll save a LOT of headaches.
 It’s all about spay and neuter, and the benefits gained for everyone.
-Including your dogs.

 Animal advocates have been preaching to the choir for years.
 The American Veterinary Medical Association (among others) endorsed a consensus document calling for the sterilization of cats at five months of age or younger if they are not intended for breeding.